CURE: Privacy-Preserving Split Learning Done Right: Introduction

 \section{Introduction}

-Big data has been a critical driving force behind the advancement of machine learning (ML).
-While enabling the training of more complex models in terms of prediction capability, massive dataset sizes create storage and processing bottlenecks that prohibit local computation on standard computers.
-More importantly, collecting, storing, and processing big data raises privacy concerns since the data often contains sensitive information.
-In addition to these inherent challenges, the data is often distributed among multiple parties, necessitating the use of collaborative ML methods.

-Collaborative ML enables multiple parties to train a machine learning model without sharing raw data or, depending on the setting, the model itself.
-The most popular collaborative ML techniques include federated learning ~\cite{2017federated,konevcny2016federated,mcmahan2017communication} and split learning~\cite{Gupta2018}.
+Big data has been a key driver of machine learning (ML) advancements, enabling the training of more complex models.
+However, massive datasets create storage and processing bottlenecks, making local computation on standard machines impractical.
+Additionally, handling big data raises privacy concerns due to sensitive information.
+Collaborative ML enables multiple parties to train a machine learning model without sharing raw data or the model itself.
+The most popular collaborative ML techniques include federated learning ~\cite{2017federated,konevcny2016federated} and split learning~\cite{Gupta2018}.
 Federated Learning (FL) enables multiple parties to train a machine learning model without sharing their local data directly.
 Instead, they share local model updates with a central server, which aggregates these updates to train a global model.
 Split Learning (SL), on the other hand, splits the neural network (NN) architecture into client-side and server-side models.
-Thus, it facilitates the training of NNs without sharing the data and/or labels with the server, especially in asymmetrical computational resource settings where clients may lack significant computational power.
+Thus, it facilitates the training of NNs without sharing the data and/or labels with the server.
+SL is especially useful in asymmetrical computational resource settings, where clients may lack significant computational power.